jimward1963/pythonprojects/README.md

 # pythonprojects

 ## File exercises 1 and 2.py
 This contains exercises 1 and 2 from Topics 1 and 2.
 These topics involved Fibonacci numbers.
+Exercise 2 also involved finding the meaning of the ord() function in Python.

 ## File exercise3.py
 This contains the program for the Collatz conjecture.